omkarcloud/botasaurus/README.md

   </div>

 <h3 align="center">
-  The web has evolved.
-Finally, web scraping has too.
+  The All in One Framework to build Awesome Scrapers.
 </h3>

 <p align="center">
-  <b>The All in 1 Web Scraping Framework</b>
+  <b>The web has evolved.
+Finally, web scraping has too.</b>
 </p>